 Details of the two stations are shown below in table 2.1.
 Maps of the 2 locations have also been provided as Fig 2.1-2.2.
-The stations were running at the time of the previous Updating and Screening report and no new stations have been commissioned since although two stations have been decommissioned.
+These stations were running at the time of the previous Updating and Screening report and no new stations have been commissioned.
 QA/QC procedures for these sites are detailed in Appendix 1 of this report.
-PM10 is measured at two locations using Tapered Element Oscillating Microbalances (TEOM's) but as detailed above the data is unavailable.
+PM{10} is measured at two locations using Tapered Element Oscillating Microbalances (TEOM's).